 Among the topics and speakers slated for the fall semester are:

 Sept.
-24 – “Anesthesiology” with Dr. Michael Bailin, chair, Department of Anesthesiology, Baystate Medical Center.
+24 – “Anesthesiology” with Dr. Michael Bailin, chair of the Department of Anesthesiology, Baystate Medical Center.

 Oct.
-1 – “Pathology” with Dr. Wayne Duke, vice chair, Department of Pathology, Baystate Medical Center, including a tour of the lab.
+1 – “Pathology” with Dr. Wayne Duke, vice chair of the Department of Pathology, Baystate Medical Center, including a tour of the lab.

 Oct.
-8 – “Cancer” with Dr. Wilson Mertens, vice president and medical director, Cancer Services, Baystate Medical Center.
+8 – “Cancer” with Dr. Wilson Mertens, vice president and medical director of Cancer Services, Baystate Medical Center.

 Oct.
-15 – “Surgery” with Dr. Neal Seymour, chief, General Surgery Division, Baystate Medical Center, including a tour of the Simulation Center and Goldberg Surgical Skills Lab.
+15 – “Surgery” with Dr. Neal Seymour, chief of the General Surgery Division, Baystate Medical Center, including a tour of the Simulation Center and Goldberg Surgical Skills Lab.

 Oct.
-22 – “Cardiac Surgery” with Dr. John Rousou, chief, Cardiac Surgery, Baystate Medical Center.
+22 – “Cardiac Surgery” with Dr. John Rousou, chief of Cardiac Surgery, Baystate Medical Center.